ednolan/task/docs/P3552-task.md

     asynchronous clean-up operation which is triggered upon coroutine exit.
 See the section on [asynchronous clean-up](#asynchronous-clean-up) below for more discussing
-12. The `lazy` coroutine provided by the standard library may not always fit user's needs although they may need/want various of the facilities.
-To avoid having users implement all functionality from scratch `lazy` should use specified components which can be used by users when building their own coroutine.
+12. The `task` coroutine provided by the standard library may not always fit user's needs although they may need/want various of the facilities.
+To avoid having users implement all functionality from scratch `task` should use specified components which can be used by users when building their own coroutine.
 The components `as_awaitable` and `with_awaitable_sender` are two parts of achieving this objective but there are likely others.